Skip to main content

 Unborn children; defined from the moment of fertilization for purposes of certain criminal prosecution, prosecutions for murder and assault of unborn child authorized and further provided for, defense of duress authorized for woman charged with death of her own child

-This bill would remove a provision that exempts from the crimes of homicide or assault the death or injury of an unborn child allegedly caused by medication or medical care or treatment provided to a pregnant woman when performed by a licensed health care provider.
+• Removes exemptions that protected the death or injury of an unborn child caused by medication or medical care provided to a pregnant woman by a licensed health care provider, and removes prohibitions on prosecuting a woman for homicide or assault of her own unborn child or for abortion.

 Subjects